hydricmedia/STHTTPRequest/README.md

 Notes:

-- STHTTPRequest must be used from the main thread
+- HMHTTPRequest must be used from the main thread
 - all blocks are guaranteed to be called on main thread

 ##### Start a synchronous request